What are urinary catheters?

 Used in cases where the patient has lost control over when to urinate

-Used in cases where the patient is having urinary incontinence
+also used in cases where the patient is having urinary incontinence

 Used where someone has urinary retention